“Terror is our daily bread. We dare to speak out because the church and the international community need to know what is happening”

-The impending peace accord gives us reason for hope, but As noted by LWR President and CEO, Daniel Speckhard, it’s important to continue to walk with the people of Colombia as they seek out long-awaited peace and reconciliation.
+As noted by LWR President and CEO, Daniel Speckhard, it’s important to continue to walk with the people of Colombia as they seek to build on this long-awaited peace and reconciliation.

 So the work for peace doesn’t end here.
 Lawlessness, drug traffickers and other armed criminal groups, known as bandas criminales or BACRIM, continue to plague the countryside in Colombia.
 The millions of people displaced by the war are not likely to return home right away because of the on-going instability.

 With almost a third of Colombia’s population living in rural areas of the country, Colombia has to address its “new rural reality” as part of the post-peace process.
 LWR is finalizing a new report titled “The challenge and opportunity of peace in rural Colombia – Voices from the New Countryside,” which compiles recommendations from community leaders, NGO representatives, academics and politicians on a way forward for rural development in Colombia.
 With your continued support, we also remain committed to working with partners to reach out to rural communities in Colombia to help improve livelihoods and build a better way forward.